rootXero/CoT-Wiki/pages/ObjectMoveSwitch_BP.md

 # Usage

 Currently a box to stand in for a switch, this can be placed in-level to move another object around.

-This is the activation piece of a two-Blueprint set.
+This is the activation piece of a two-Blueprint set, and requires This requires the [ObjectToMove_BP](https://app.deveo.com/collegeforcreativestudies/projects/city_of_thebes/wiki/ObjectToMove_BP) to also be set up in order to work.

 # Variables